22-Year-Old Utah Man ID'd As Suspect In Charlie Kirk Murder

-The man, a 22-year-old Utah resident, was apprehended late Thursday night, Sept.
+The man, identified by authorities as 22-year-old Utah resident Tyler Robinson, was apprehended late Thursday night, Sept.
 11.

-Citing five law enforcement officials briefed on the matter, NBC News is reporting that the man's name is Tyler Robinson.

-According to CNN Chief Law Enforcement and Intelligence Analyst John Miller, the suspect told his father he was guilty.
+According to CNN Chief Law Enforcement and Intelligence Analyst John Miller, the suspect confessed to his father.

 News of the arrest was announced Friday morning, Sept.
 12 by President Donald Trump during an appearance on Fox News' "Fox & Friends."